aphalo/ooacquire/README.md

 used](https://www.r4photobiology.info/pages/ooacquire-algorithms.html).

-Package **‘ooacquire’** supports most types of *Ocean Optics* spectrometers from former *Ocean Optics*, now *Ocean Insight* (<https://www.oceanoptics.com/>).
-The free runtime of the *OmniDriver SDP* is no longer supported by Ocean Optics and, thus, no longer available.
+Package **‘ooacquire’** supports most types of *Ocean Optics* spectrometers from former *Ocean Optics* (<https://www.oceanoptics.com/>).
+The free runtime of the *OmniDriver SDP* is no longer supported by Ocean Optics and, but still available.
 The free runtime of the *OmniDriver SDP* and *Java* need both to be installed before data acquisition is possible.

 ## Discontinuation of OmniDriver by Ocean Optics